afids/afids-tools/README.md

 # afids-tools

-general tools for the afids project
+General tools for the afids project including creating an interface between fcsv files and ants.